 Common Causes For Sharp Pain in Wrists

-If your wrist pain is accompanied by swelling, severe pain, numbness, tingling, or other symptoms, it is highly recommended to visit a physical therapist to uncover the underlying cause.
+If your chronic wrist pain is accompanied by swelling, severe pain, numbness, tingling, or other symptoms, it is highly recommended to visit a physical therapist to uncover the underlying cause.
 Below, we’ll discuss common wrist pain causes, carpal tunnel syndrome, and carpal tunnel prevention.

 Why do I have sharp pain in my wrist?